weihanglo/weihanglo.github.io/source/_posts/how-is-new-terminal-in-vs-code-so-fast.md

 ## Old Performance Issue

 The integrated terminal in VS Code is powered by another popular open-source project ["Xterm.js"][xtermjs], which is currently maintained by [SourceLair][sourcelair] and community contributors.
 There are many real-world use cases of Xterm.js, such as [RStudio][rstudio] and [JupyterLab][jupyterlab] (Ah ha!
 Data scientist!), not to mention SourceLair itself.
-One can say that Xterm.js dominates web-based terminal world as React does within front-end frameworks.
+One can say that Xterm.js dominates web-based terminal world as React does in front-end development.

 As same as other web-based HTML terminal emulators, old versions of Xterm.js are powered by old fashion.
 Rendering from `HTMLElement`s, selecting text via `document.getSelection`, receiving DOM `MouseEvent`s.
 All these works were done by a sequence of DOM manipulations.